Results.

 17 January 2019

-Advertisement in widely-circulated Kenyan newspapers constituted effective service on a Kenyan company after leave to serve out of jurisdiction.
+Advertisement in widely circulated Kenyan newspapers constituted effective service on a Kenyan company; matter proceeds to hearing.

 17 January 2019